javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_3_Probability_and_Random_Variables/events_and_probability_spaces.md

 ### Mistake 5: Using an incomplete sample space

-If an outcome is possible but omitted from \(\Omega\), the probability model is incomplete.
+If an outcome is possible but omitted from $(\Omega)$, the probability model is incomplete.

 ---